coin-or/prtpy/examples/input_formats.md

-You can send the input as a dict mapping items to values; in this case, the partition will show the items:
+You can also send the input as a dict mapping items to values; in this case, the partition will show the items:

 ```python
 map_items_to_values = {"a": 4, "b": 5, "b2": 5, "c": 6, "d": 7, "e": 8, "e2": 8}